dylan-okeefe/auth-server/README.md

 because I had imagined this being used with a React front end.

 ### Prerequisites:
-You must have Node installed on your machine, along with Postgres.
+You must have Node and NPM installed on your machine, along with Postgres.
 These instructions are for use on unix based operating systems only.

 The server start command requires nodemon so make sure you have that installed globally.
 $ npm install -g nodemon

+Install the dependencies:
+$ npm install

 Create two databases, named "auth-server" and "auth-server-tester".
 (You can name them whatever you want but make sure to change the values in your